CodeMaverick-143/ProFolio/README.md

 - **Change Social Media Links**: Update the links in the **Details Page** section to point to your own social media profiles.
 - **Add Projects**: Add new sections in the `projects.html` file to showcase more of your work.

-## Future Improvements

-Here are some features I plan to add:
-- A blog section to share my thoughts on technology and projects.
-- Integration with JavaScript to create dynamic effects and animations.
-- Optimization for mobile devices and smaller screen sizes.